ionic-team/ionic-framework/core/src/components/modal/readme.md

 We typically recommend that you write your modals inline as it streamlines the amount of code in your application.
 You should only use the `modalController` for complex use cases where writing a modal inline is impractical.

+## Card Modal

+Developers can create a card modal effect where the modal appears as a card stacked on top of your app's main content.
+To create a card modal, developers need to set the `presentingElement` property and the `swipeToClose` properties on `ion-modal`.

+The `presentingElement` property accepts a reference to the element that should display under your modal.
+This is typically a reference to `ion-router-outlet`.

+The `swipeToClose` property can be used to control whether or not the card modal can be swiped to close.

+See [Usage](#usage) for examples on how to use the sheet modal.

+## Sheet Modal

+Developers can create a sheet modal effect similar to the drawer components available in maps applications.
+To create a sheet modal, developers need to set the `breakpoints` and `initialBreakpoint` properties on `ion-modal`.

+The `breakpoints` property accepts an array which states each breakpoint that the sheet can snap to when swiped.
+A `breakpoints` property of `[0, 0.5, 1]` would indicate that the sheet can be swiped to 0% of the screen height, 50% of the screen height, and 100% of the screen height.
+When the modal is swiped to 0% of the screen height, the modal will be automatically dismissed.

+The `initialBreakpoint` property is required so that the sheet modal knows which breakpoint to start at when presenting.
+The `initalBreakpoint` value must also exist in the `breakpoints` array.
+Given a `breakpoints` value of `[0, 0.5, 1]`, an `initialBreakpoint` value of `0.5` would be valid as `0.5` is in the `breakpoints` array.
+An `initialBreakpoint` value of `0.25` would not be valid as `0.25` does not exist in the `breakpoints` array.

+See [Usage](#usage) for examples on how to use the sheet modal.

+> Note: The `swipeToClose` property has no effect when using a sheet modal as sheet modals must be swipeable in order to be usable.

 ## Interfaces

 Below you will find all of the options available to you when using the `modalController`.
 These options should be supplied when calling `modalController.create()`.